 The popes emphasize the headship of the husband and the wife’s subjection to him, as well as her dependence on her husband but not her slavery to him.
 And, they condemn the “false liberty” of woman’s “emancipation,” and do not divide feminism into “good’ and “bad” feminism or “radical” and “moderate” feminism.
 This condemnation took place during the “first wave” of feminism which some “conservatives” are wont to separate out from 1960s feminism as a noble reform movement.
 According to the popes who ruled while the first wave of feminism was unfolding, it was no such thing.

-Women though, are no longer encouraged to be good wives to their husbands because of the ideal of womanhood set for her by feminism.
+Women though, are no longer encouraged to submit to their husbands because of the ideal of womanhood set for them by feminism.
 Women must be independent at all costs—this was the main objective of feminism.
-But in her newfound independence from men she has upset the natural balance between herself and man.
-This is a rejection not just of her natural dependence on man, but on God as well.
+But in her newfound independence from men she has upset the intended balance between herself and man.
+This is a rejection not just of her natural dependence on man but on God as well.
 Hence, woman’s unnatural independence imparts into the social order a revolt against the obedience all people and nations owe to Christ, our King.

 This is why woman suffrage, the first real battle of feminism, was so important.
 Before woman suffrage it was understood that the man, as head of the family, represented his wife and children when he went to the ballot box.
-This idea and practice is in accord with Scripture and Tradition, as just discussed.
 Woman suffrage, however, upended man as head of the family, laying significant groundwork for feminism to triumph in the West.
-During the woman suffrage campaign many men and women recognized woman suffrage as a threat to marriage and the family and they campaigned heartily against it on those grounds (for a lengthy discussion of the anti-suffrage campaign see my essay The Antis).
+During the woman suffrage campaign many men and women recognized woman suffrage as a threat to marriage and the family and they campaigned against it on those grounds (for a lengthy discussion of the anti-suffrage campaign see my essay The Antis).

 Feminism became accepted doctrine by creating myths and implementing propaganda about women’s lives.
 It was feminism that created the myth of the unhappy housewife based on the experiences of a handful of upper middle class suburban women.
-There is no evidence that women as a group were oppressed and unhappy before feminism came along.
+Feminist propaganda encouraged the idea that women were always unhappy, oppressed, unfulfilled, wanted more out of life, etc. before feminism came along.
+There is no concrete evidence for this.
 There is, however, evidence that women were content in their role as housewife, as was shown by Elizabeth Roberts’ study on women’s lives in Victorian England: A Woman’s Place: An Oral History of Working Class Women 1890-1940.
 Roberts, a feminist, interviewed 160 people from three towns in Lancashire asking them to recall their memories of family life as children, youths and as adults, and found that the women she interviewed showed a sense of satisfaction with their roles as wives and mothers.
 These women “knew their place, were secure in it, and gained much satisfaction from their achievements.”

-Feminist leaders, all being of the upper middle class, had an embarrassment of riches—material wealth and comfort, and the freedom to do as they pleased.
-Feminist leaders, blinded by pride and ideology, were unable to recognize that since medieval times Christianity had been transforming women’s lives for the better, and that the dissatisfaction feminists felt with their lives was not because of an oppressive patriarchal society, but because of the oppressiveness of enslaving oneself to creatures and ideologies rather than submitting to God’s sovereign rule over us.
-These women chose to deal with their “enslavement” by creating feminism.
+Feminist leaders, generally being of the upper middle class, had an embarrassment of riches—material wealth and comfort, and the freedom to do as they pleased.
+Feminist leaders, blinded by pride and ideology, were unable to recognize that since the birth of Christ Christianity had been transforming women’s lives for the better, and that the dissatisfaction feminists felt with their lives was not because of an oppressive patriarchal society, but because of the oppressiveness of enslaving oneself to creatures and ideologies rather than submitting to God’s sovereign rule over us.
 Instead of admitting to the obedience a woman owes to her husband and to God, feminists rebelled against it and denigrated it.

 Madeleine Vinton Dahlgren, a contemporary of woman suffrage campaigners such as Elizabeth Cady Stanton (who wrote ridiculous statements like, “The history of mankind is a history of repeated injuries and usurpations on the part of man toward woman, having in direct object the establishment of an absolute tyranny over her”) was a Catholic and an anti-suffragist.
 In an 1871 anti-suffragist pamphlet, she wrote the following about woman’s work which gives us a glimpse of the freedom women had at the very time suffragists were claiming women were not free: